 - Choose either millet or mixed birdseed and purchase several pounds of seed.
 Opt for higher quality seed that will not have as much dust or debris mixed in with the seed for a clean wedding toss.

-- Sift the seed carefully through a sieve to remove any lingering dust, twigs, hulls or other unsightly debris.
-Avoid getting the seed wet to remove dust, as this could encourage germination before the wedding.
+- Sift the seed carefully through a sieve to remove any lingering dust, twigs, hulls, or other unsightly debris.
+Avoid getting the seed wet to remove dust, as this could encourage germination or mold before the wedding.

 - If possible, arrange the couple's departure on a flat, even surface, preferably gravel or grass where spilled seed will not create treacherous footing and where birds will happily forage after the event.

 While wedding birdseed seems to be a more environmental, bird-friendly option for tossing, it is not necessarily the best option for every wedding venue or every couple.
 On steps or smooth concrete surfaces, birdseed can still be dangerous, particularly for formal wedding shoes.
 Formal gardens may not permit birdseed to be tossed because the seed can germinate and become weeds in an otherwise cultivated landscape.
 In large urban areas with aggressive rock pigeon populations, tossing birdseed may even bring flocks of hungry birds down to assault the happy couple as they leave.